 The most important item they’d brought had been shipped ahead, however: a carefully packed crate containing the master recordings for 76 songs recorded in Bristol, heavy disks which would be used to manufacture the actual records for sale.

 They would be home by Monday morning, when Peer would set to work on converting the Bristol Sessions into salable records.
-Ultimately 69 of the records would be released.
+Ultimately 69 of the recordings would be released.

 Having put their daughter, Anita, on a train to Alabama, where she would stay with her grandparents, Jimmie and Carrie Rodgers hit the road to Washington, D.C., driving the Tenneva Ramblers’ old Dodge, which Rodgers had bought with money lent to him by Carrie’s sister, Annie.
-Annie lived in Washington, and the Rodgerses would stay with them while Rodgers tried to hustle up some singing work in the nation’s capital.
-(This is a later photo of Jimmie, Carrie, and Anita Rodgers with the Peers.)
+Annie and her husband lived in Washington, and the Rodgerses would stay with them while Rodgers tried to hustle up some singing work in the nation’s capital.
+(This is a later photo of Jimmie, Carrie, and Anita Rodgers with the Peers, at rear.)

 The Carter Family were back in Maces Spring, Virginia, where Sara got settled back at home, A.P. started thinking about new songs and Maybelle prepared for the upcoming birth of her first child, a daughter she would name Helen.